-Known for its Sunday camel market—the largest camel market in this part of the world—Daraw is otherwise a hot, dusty, and flyblown place.
+Known for its Sunday camel market, Daraw is otherwise a hot, dusty, and flyblown place.
 The camels come up from Sudan along the 40 Days Road.
 Traditionally, they made the trek on foot, but now more and more of them arrive in the backs of Toyota pickup trucks, which the camel drivers rent at Abu Simbel for the final leg of their trip.
 Merchants from Cairo, mostly, make their way to Daraw to take the camels back to Cairo.
-The camels sold on Sundays are mostly destined for slaughter; rural Egyptians say camels make the best kofta (meatball) kebabs.
+The camels sold on Sunday are mostly destined for slaughter; rural Egyptians say camels make the best kofta (meatball) kebabs.

 On Tuesday, the Daraw market sells, in addition to camels, livestock: sheep, goats, cows, bulls, and poultry.
 Full of dust, tumult, and herders with whips, market days are nothing if not colorful and crowded with people and animals.
 However, while it's an exciting experience to push your way through the crowds, if you have a soft spot for four-legged creatures, you should brace yourself for the occasional upsetting sight.
 And it can